ankitshah59/SOLTI_HOME/README.md

 ## Getting Started

 The app was built from MIT web based app development framework called [Kodular.io](https://www.kodular.io/).
-So in order to compile the .aia file create an account by clicking on Create Apps.
+Its a drag and drop online app development framework.
+So in order to compile the **.aia** file create an account by clicking on Create Apps on [Kodular.io](https://www.kodular.io/).

 ### Importing .aia file to Kodular Server